-Proper well construction and routine well maintenance, including disinfection help ensure your well provides a safe water supply.
-The following are general recommendations.
+Proper well construction and routine well maintenance including disinfection help ensure that your well provides a safe water supply.
 Well casing serves two purposes: it prevents collapse of the well boring during drilling and it helps prevent contaminants and gas from migrating into the well.
 Your well should have a minimum of 20 feet of casing below the ground surface.
-The amount of casing required will vary depending on the depth to groundwater and the type of soils and bedrock in which the well is located.
+The amount of casing required will vary depending on the depth to groundwater and the type of soils and bedrock in which the well sits.
 The well casing should extend a minimum of four inches above ground surface and be fitted with a well cap or sanitary seal.